eth-cscs/DLA-Future/misc/synchronization.md

 that has to manage the synchronization of both the shared future of the matrix view and of the parent matrix.
 A synchronous dataflow, which sets the value of the internal future (light green future in Figure 3 and 4) of the parent matrix, is used in this case, whose arguments are two futures:
-- the tile in the original shared future of the matrix view has internally a promise (purple promise) that triggers the first future of the dataflow,
+- the tile in the original shared future of the matrix view (orange) has internally a promise (purple promise) that triggers the first future of the dataflow,
 - the copied tile (contained in the light yellow shared future) is given another promise (blue promise) that will set the second future.